Wenge Musica: History

-Early years: 1979–1982
+1979–1986: Early years, first performances, and lineup changes

+Kinshasa, historically known as Léopoldville, where Wenge Musica first took shape.

-In 1979, a number of school friends that included Aimé Buanga (guitar), Werrason (vocals), Didier Masela (guitar), Machiro Kifaya (vocals), Papy Sanji (vocals), and Kija Brown formed a group called Celio Stars.
+In 1979, a number of school friends that included Aimé Buanga (guitar), Werrason (vocals), Didier Masela (guitar), Machiro Kifaya (vocals), Papy Sanji (vocals), and Kija Brown formed a group called Celio Stars in Bandalungwa, Kinshasa.
 In 1981, they renamed themselves Wenge Musica.
-Their lineup initially remained the same, but they were later joined by Dede Masolo, Wes Koka, and Anicet Pandu on vocals, Alain "Docteur Zing" Mwanga, Alain Makaba, and Christian Zitu on guitars, and Ladins Montana, Maradona, and Evo Nsiona on drums.
+Their lineup initially remained the same, but they were later joined by Dede Masolo, Wes Koka, and Anicet Pandu on vocals; Alain "Docteur Zing" Mwanga, Alain Makaba, and Christian Zitu on guitars; and Ladins Montana, Maradona, and Evo Nsiona on drums.
 In late 1982, singer JB Mpiana joined the band and brought another vocalist, Blaise Bula, along with him.

-First performances and lineup change: 1984–1986

-Wenge Musica gave their first concerts at the Moto Na Moto and Olympia bars around 1984.
-They recorded an album at Studio Veve in 1986, containing the songs "Kin É Bougé", "Bébé", "Laura", "Sylvie", and "Césarine", but it went unreleased The band experienced lineup changes during this time, with the departure of Pandu, Koka, Zitu, Masolo, Buanga, and Mwanga.
-At the end of the year, Wenge Musica consisted of Mpiana, Werrason, Bula, Makaba, Masela, Maradona, and Nsiona, as well as new members Adolphe Dominguez (vocals), Ricoco Bulambemba (vocals), Alain Mpela (vocals), Djolina (guitar), and Blaise Kombo (guitar).
-They also added their first atalaku, Full King.
-Aimé Buanga and Alain Mwanga moved to Paris, France, to study, and there they formed an offshoot of the group, called Wenge Musica Aile Paris.
+Following their early performances at the Moto Na Moto and Olympia bars around 1984 and an unreleased 1986 recording session at Verckys Kiamuangana Mateta's Studio Vévé, which featured "Kin É Bougé", "Bébé", "Laura", "Sylvie", and "Césarine", Wenge Musica experienced several lineup changes, with the departure of Pandu, Koka, Zitu, Masolo, Buanga, and Mwanga.
+The band stabilized at the end of the year around core members Mpiana, Werrason, Bula, Makaba, Masela, Maradona, and Nsiona, as well as new members Adolphe Dominguez (vocals), Ricoco Bulambemba (vocals), Alain Mpela (vocals), Djolina (guitar), Blaise Kombo (guitar), and their first atalaku, Full King.
+Around the same period, Aimé Buanga and Alain Mwanga relocated to Paris for studies, where they laid the groundwork for what would later become Wenge Musica Aile Paris.